razgarabedi/Nginxify-Assist/README.md

     pm2 save
     ```

 Now your Next.js application should be running behind the Nginx reverse proxy, managed by PM2.
 Access it via your server's IP address or configured domain name.
+Use `pm2 logs nginxify` to view server logs, especially for debugging email sending issues.